-Known locally as “Bustani ya Mungu,” or “The Gods’ Garden,” Kitulo National Park is a stunning jewel nestled in the cool uplands of southern Tanzania.
-Spanning 413 square kilometers, this unique park was established in 2005 and is the first national park in tropical Africa primarily recognized for its extraordinary floristic importance.
-The soft, rolling valleys burst into vibrant displays of color each season, creating one of the world’s most breathtaking floral spectacles.
+Known locally as “Bustani ya Mungu” or “The Gods’ Garden,” Kitulo National Park is a hidden gem in southern Tanzania.
+Nestled in the cool uplands, it spans 413 square kilometers.
+Established in 2005, Kitulo is the first national park in tropical Africa recognized for its extraordinary floristic significance.
+Each season, the park’s valleys explode in vibrant color, making it one of the world’s most breathtaking floral spectacles.

 A Floral Wonderland

-In addition to its floral diversity, Kitulo is also the site where the Kipunji monkey, or Highland Mangabey, was discovered in 2005.
-The park’s rich biodiversity makes it a haven for wildlife enthusiasts, including endemic species of butterflies, chameleons, lizards, and frogs.
+Beyond its floral beauty, Kitulo also shelters the Kipunji monkey, or Highland Mangabey, discovered here in 2005.
+The park’s rich biodiversity includes endemic butterflies, chameleons, lizards, and frogs, making it a haven for wildlife lovers.

 A Birdwatcher’s Paradise